akka/akka/akka-docs/src/main/paradox/guide/tutorial_3.md

 This illustrates that the **guarantee of delivery** does not translate to the **domain level guarantee**.
 We only want to report success once the order has been actually fully processed and persisted. **The only entity that can report success is the application itself, since only it has any understanding of the domain guarantees required.
 No generalized framework can figure out the specifics of a particular domain and what is considered a success in that domain**.

-In this particular example, we only want to signal success after a successful database write, where the database acknowledged that the order is now safely stored. **For these reasons Akka lifts the responsibilities of guarantees to the application itself, i.e. you have to implement them yourself.
+In this particular example, we only want to signal success after a successful database write, where the database acknowledged that the order is now safely stored. **For these reasons Akka lifts the responsibilities of guarantees to the application itself, i.e. you have to implement them yourself with the tools that Akka provides.
 This gives you full control of the guarantees that you want to provide**.
 Now, let's consider the message ordering that Akka provides to make it easy to reason about application logic.

 ### Message Ordering